mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 - **Dynamic**: Yes
 - **Default**: 255

-This parameter controls how many slave connections each new session starts with.
+This parameter controls how many replica connections each new session starts with.
 The default value is 255 which is the same as the default value of `max_slave_connections`.

-In contrast to `max_slave_connections`, `slave_connections` serves as a soft limit on how many slave connections are created.
-The number of slave connections can exceed `slave_connections` if the load balancing algorithm finds an unconnected slave server better than all other slaves.
+In contrast to `max_slave_connections`, `slave_connections` serves as a soft limit on how many replica connections are created.
+The number of replica connections can exceed `slave_connections` if the load balancing algorithm finds an unconnected replica server better than all other replicas.

 Setting this parameter to 1 allows faster connection creation and improved resource usage due to the smaller amount of initial backend